 If you’re a first time DUI offender with no other criminal record, you might make a case for a suspended sentence or probation.
 In many states, the minimum penalty for a first time DUI offender is 1-2 days in jail, 3-4 months driver’s license suspension, mandatory fines, an alcohol evaluation and treatment.

 The best way to answer how to get off a DUI is to avoid drinking and driving.
 But, if you’ve already been arrested, that advice won’t help you after the fact.
-The single most important thing you can do to get off DUI is to hire a good DUI attorney.
+The single most important thing you can do to get off DUI is to hire a good DUI Lawyer.